sasagawa888/eisl/documents/TEST.md

 ```lisp
 ($test-assert test-expression expected-value [pred-function])
 ```
-Compares the evaluated values of `test-expression` and `expected-value`.
+Checks if the evaluated values of `test-expression` and `expected-value` are equal.
-If the comparison fails, an error message is printed.
+If they are not, an error message is printed.
 An optional `pred-function` can be used to specify how to compare the values e.g. `eq`, `=`, `eql`, ...
 The `equal` function is used for comparison by default.

 ```lisp
 ($test test-expression expected-value [pred-function])
 ```
-Compares the evaluated value of `test-expression` and the quoted value of `expected-value`.
+Checks to see if the evaluated value of `test-expression` and the quoted value of `expected-value` are equal.
 If the comparison fails, an error message is printed.
 An optional `pred-function` can be used to specify how to compare the values e.g. `eq`, `=`, `eql`, ...
 The `equal` function is used for comparison by default.